Design, Creative & UX job market report cover, Kansas City, MO-KS, 2026-06

 Career Switchers

-Difficulty: Challenging unless you can prove adjacent experience fast.
+Difficulty: Hard unless you bring adjacent proof.

 Salary Reality